The Dyson V10 has the most potent Dyson motor, multiple cyclones and redesigned airflow meaning the cleaning performance

-In order to ensure that you don’t have to contend with dust re-entering your home, the canister can be pointed deep inside your dust bin.
+To ensure that you don’t have to contend with dust re-entering, the canister can be pointed deep inside your dust bin.

 Unlike other Dyson models, however, you need to detach the stick and other tools of your V10 before you can empty the canister - which can be a little annoying.

 Is The Dyson V10 Worth The Price?

-We totally get it, even our team of testers took one look at the price of the V10 and had to smirk at the price.
+Our team of testers took one look at the price of the V10 and had to smirk.

-But once they were done testing the V10 comprehensively - on hard floors as well as thick carpets, they were in awe.
+But once they were done testing for our Dyson V10 review, they were in awe.

 Our verdict is that if you can afford it, absolutely go for it.

 The V10 is one investment that you can’t go wrong with.